TaniCorn/TaniCorn/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Abertay's DARE
+- 🔭 I’m currently working on my [Honours Project](https://github.com/TaniCorn/Honours) focusing on Graphics Programming
-- 🌱 My latest work was GetSlimed
+- 🌱 My latest work was [Search For A Star 2024](https://github.com/TaniCorn/sfas-2024)
-- 💬 Ask me about Anything!
 - 📫 Send me an email at Tanapat.s@hotmail.com
 - ⚡ Fun fact: My favourite animal is a [Pyrosome](https://www.youtube.com/watch?v=MPkakSsbGYw&t=2s), it's a glowy collection of organisms.
 It looks like it's from another planet!